Hypercubed/cv/JaysonHarshbarger-CV.md

 ===

 # PROFILE
 Areas of experience include scientific computing, visualization, and simulations.
 Looking to expand my knowledge in the fields of scientific computing and visualization.
 I am interested in systems that enable analysis, archiving, and dissemination of scientific data across broad scientific fields.
-Currently focused on developing visualization systems using node.js, Angular.js, and D3js.
+Currently focused on developing visualization systems using Node.js, AngularJS, and D3.js.
 I'm passionate about programming, programming languages, and open-source.

 - **Citizenship:** United States of America
 - **Japanese Visa Status:** Current Researcher Visa